Minimal Faithful Permutation Degrees for Irreducible Coxeter Groups and Binary Polyhedral Groups: The Groups and

-\begin{proof} We have that $G$ maps surjectively onto $S$ with kernel $C_p$.
-Let this mapping be $\varphi$.
-It quickly follows that this kernel is the unique minimal normal subgroup of $G$ since if $N$ is a non-trivial normal subgroup of $G$ distinct from $\ker(\varphi)$ then for all $s$ in $S$, we have for some $g$ in $G$.
-Therefore $\varphi(N)$ is a non-trivial normal subgroup of $S$ contradicting simplicity.
-So the minimal degree $\mu(G)$ is given by the largest subgroup which does not contain the kernel.
+\begin{proof} Let $\varphi$ map $G$ surjectively onto $S$ with kernel $C_p$.
+It follows that this kernel is the unique minimal normal subgroup of $G$, for if $N$ is a non-trivial proper normal subgroup of $G$ distinct from $\ker(\varphi)$, then $\varphi(N)$ is a non-trivial proper normal subgroup of $S$ (since $\varphi$ is non-split), contradicting simplicity.
+Therefore $\mu(G)$ equals index of the largest subgroup which does not contain the kernel.
 Let this subgroup be $L$ and observe that $L$ is isomorphic to its image in $S$ under $\varphi$.
-Therefore we have where the last inequality is necessary since $\varphi(L)$ need not be maximal in $S$. \end{proof}
+Therefore we have where the last inequality is necessary since $ \varphi(L)$ need not be maximal in $S$. \end{proof}